acmumn/website/content/events/2018-09-14-unixclass.md

 ## What are the UNIX Class Topics?

-The first UNIX Class will be on UNIX basics!
-If you've never really used UNIX before this is a great primer.
+The first UNIX Class will be on shell basics!
+If you've never really used UNIX or the command line before, this is a great primer.

 ## What do I need to know before I attend?

 No prior knowledge of UNIX is required!
-Just bring yourself, your computer, and a hungry tummy.
+Just bring yourself, your computer, and a hunger for pizza.
 There will be pizza!

 ## What dietary restrictions do you cater to?